-This procedure applies to only those admissions in which the responsible person (other than a public official) seeks to admit a minor 14 through 17 years of age for evaluation or treatment of a mental disorder to a public facility and private inpatient facilities under contract with the County (eg.: County Psychiatric Hospital or UCSD Medical Center).
+This procedure applies to only those admissions in which the responsible person (other than a public official) seeks to admit a minor 14 through 17 years of age for evaluation or treatment of a mental disorder to a public facility and private inpatient facilities under contract with the County (e.g.: County Psychiatric Hospital or Rady Children's Hospital - San Diego, Child and Adolescent Psychiatry Services ("CAPS")).
 Admissions or detentions not referenced in these procedures will not be affected by these procedures, including, but not limited to the following: Welfare and Institutions Code section 5150 et seq.
 (Detention of Mentally Disordered Persons for Evaluations and Treatment), 5326.75 et seq.
 (Court Ordered Evaluation for Mentally Disordered Persons), 5225 et seq.
 (Court Ordered Evaluation for Persons Impaired by Chronic Alcoholism), 5250 et seq.
 (Certification for Intensive Treatment), 5260 et seq.
 (Additional Intensive Treatment of Suicidal Persons), 5300 et seq.
 (Post Certification Procedures for Dangerous Persons), or 5350 et seq.
 (Placement by Conservator for Gravely Disabled Persons).
 This procedure does not affect laws pertaining to what agency or individual has the right to consent to mental health or psychiatric treatment on behalf of a minor.
-(Adopted 7/1/2006; Rev. 1/1/2011)
+(Adopted 7/1/2006; Rev. 1/1/2011; Rev. 1/1/2014)